Amadeus (play): Notable productions

 The play premiered on Broadway on 11 December 1980 at the Broadhurst Theatre, with Ian McKellen as Salieri, Tim Curry as Mozart and Jane Seymour as Constanze.
 It ran for 1,181 performances, closing on 16 October 1983 and was nominated for seven Tony Awards (Best Actor for both McKellen and Curry, Best Director for Peter Hall, Best Play, Best Costume Design, Lighting and Set Design for John Bury), of which it won five (including Best Play and Best Actor for McKellen).
-In 2015, Curry stated in an interview that the original Broadway production was the favorite stage production that he had ever been in.
+In 2015, Curry stated in an interview that the original Broadway production was the favourite stage production that he had ever been in.
 During the run of the play McKellen was replaced by John Wood, Frank Langella, David Dukes, David Birney, John Horton and Daniel Davis.
 Curry was replaced by Peter Firth, Peter Crook, Dennis Boutsikaris, John Pankow, Mark Hamill and John Thomas Waite.
 Also playing Constanze were Amy Irving, Suzanne Lederer, Michele Farr, Caris Corfman and Maureen Moore.

-In June 1981, Roman Polanski directed and co-starred (as Mozart) in a stage production of the play, first in Warsaw (with a legendary performance of Tadeusz Łomnicki as Salieri), then at the Théâtre Marigny in Paris with François Périer as Salieri.
+In June 1981, Roman Polanski directed and co-starred (as Mozart) in a stage production of the play, first in Warsaw (with Tadeusz Łomnicki as Salieri), then at the Théâtre Marigny in Paris with François Périer as Salieri.
 The play was again directed by Polanski, in Milan, in 1999.

-In 1982, Richard Wherrett directed a Sydney Theatre Company production at the Theatre Royal, Sydney.
+In 1982, Richard Wherrett directed a Sydney Theatre Company production at the Theatre Royal Sydney.
 It starred John Gaden as Salieri, Drew Forsythe as Mozart and Linda Cropper as Constanze, with Lyn Collingwood as Mrs Salieri and Robert Hughes as Venticello II.
 It ran from 6 April to 29 May 1982.
 Adam Redfield (as Mozart) and Terry Finn (as Constanze) appeared in the 1984 Virginia Stage Company production, at the Wells Theatre in Norfolk, Virginia, directed by Charles Towers.

-The play was revived in 1999 at the Music Box Theatre, New York City, directed again by Peter Hall and produced by Kim Poster.
-It ran for 173 performances (15 December 1999 until 14 May 2000), receiving Tony Award nominations for Best Revival and Best Actor in a Play (David Suchet, who played Salieri).
-Also in the cast were Michael Sheen as Mozart, Cindy Katz as Constanze and David McCallum as Joseph II.
+The play was revived in 1998 at the Old Vic Theatre in London, directed again by Peter Hall and produced by Kim Poster.
+Starring in the play were Michael Sheen as Mozart, David Suchet as Salieri, Cindy Katz as Constanze and David McCallum as Joseph II.
+The play subsequently transferred to the Music Box Theatre, New York City, where it ran for 173 performances (15 December 1999 until 14 May 2000), and received Tony Award nominations for Best Revival and Best Actor in a Play (for Suchet's Salieri).